Datadog (NASDAQ:DDOG) Shares Gap Down to $148.65

-A number of equities analysts have weighed in on DDOG shares.
-Morgan Stanley lifted their price objective on Datadog from $200.00 to $210.00 and gave the company an “overweight” rating in a research note on Friday, February 11th.
-JPMorgan Chase & Co. cut Datadog from an “overweight” rating to a “neutral” rating and lowered their target price for the stock from $212.00 to $195.00 in a report on Tuesday, December 14th.
-Rosenblatt Securities upped their price objective on Datadog from $175.00 to $195.00 and gave the company a “buy” rating in a report on Friday, February 11th.
-BTIG Research began coverage on Datadog in a report on Tuesday.
-They issued a “buy” rating and a $175.00 price objective on the stock.
-Finally, Jefferies Financial Group boosted their target price on Datadog from $200.00 to $220.00 and gave the company a “buy” rating in a research report on Friday, February 11th.
-Six research analysts have rated the stock with a hold rating and seventeen have given a buy rating to the stock.
-Based on data from MarketBeat, the company currently has an average rating of “Buy” and a consensus price target of $183.36.
+Several equities analysts have issued reports on the stock.
+Royal Bank of Canada upped their price objective on shares of Datadog from $210.00 to $225.00 and gave the company an “outperform” rating in a research note on Friday, February 11th.
+Sumitomo Mitsui Financial Group started coverage on shares of Datadog in a research note on Friday, March 18th.
+They set a “neutral” rating and a $136.00 target price for the company.
+Raymond James increased their target price on shares of Datadog from $200.00 to $210.00 and gave the stock an “outperform” rating in a research note on Friday, February 11th.
+The Goldman Sachs Group increased their target price on shares of Datadog from $225.00 to $250.00 and gave the stock a “buy” rating in a research note on Friday, February 11th.
+Finally, Mizuho increased their target price on shares of Datadog from $200.00 to $225.00 and gave the stock a “buy” rating in a research note on Friday, February 11th.
+Six equities research analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company.
+According to MarketBeat, Datadog presently has a consensus rating of “Buy” and an average price target of $183.36.

 In related news, CEO Olivier Pomel sold 145,472 shares of the firm’s stock in a transaction that occurred on Monday, December 27th.
 The shares were sold at an average price of $182.72, for a total transaction of $26,580,643.84.
 The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, Director Matthew Jacobson sold 161,292 shares of the firm’s stock in a transaction that occurred on Thursday, March 3rd.
-The stock was sold at an average price of $157.34, for a total transaction of $25,377,683.28.
+Also, CFO David M. Obstler sold 3,750 shares of the firm’s stock in a transaction that occurred on Wednesday, March 16th.
+The stock was sold at an average price of $131.77, for a total transaction of $494,137.50.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 703,995 shares of company stock valued at $109,892,713.
-Corporate insiders own 20.23% of the company’s stock.
+In the last 90 days, insiders have sold 703,995 shares of company stock worth $109,892,713.
+20.23% of the stock is owned by company insiders.

 About Datadog (NASDAQ:DDOG)